DrkWithT/DrkWithT/README.md

 - 👋 Hi, I’m @DrkWithT, a CS student at UC Davis!
-- 👀 I’m interested in ...
-Learning and practicing programming in Java and Javascript.
+- 👀 I’m interested in ... mostly Java and C programming.
 - 🌱 I’m currently learning ...
-C++
+C++ for university.
 - 💞️ I’m looking to collaborate on ...
 Some project assignments.
 - 📫 How to reach me ...
 (I'll post my discord here later).